ibm-cloud-docs/monitoring/getting-started.md

 After you provision an instance, you must configure a monitoring agent for each host that you want to monitor.
 For example, a host can be a cloud resource that you want to monitor and control its performance and health such as a Kubernetes cluster.
 You may also monitor hosts outside the {{site.data.keyword.cloud_notm}}.

 The monitoring agent automatically collects and reports on pre-defined metrics.
-You use the *Sysdig access key* to configure the monitoring agent that is responsible for collecting and forwarding metric data to your instance.
+You use the *access key* to configure the monitoring agent that is responsible for collecting and forwarding metric data to your instance.
 For more information, see [Working with access keys](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key).

 Data is stored in {{site.data.keyword.cloud_notm}}.
 {: important}